 Telerik Reporting is an embedded tool for creating and displaying reports in a visually structured and logically grouped way.

-Telerik reports can be created for web or desktop applications which operate within various web and desktop frameworks.
+Telerik reports can be created for web or desktop applications that operate within various web and desktop frameworks.

 Generally, you can use Telerik Reporting for two main purposes.